Sleep, daily intake & half-life

 How much caffeine is safe during pregnancy?

-Why does caffeine half-life differ for pregnancy or birth control?
+Why does half-life change with pregnancy or birth control?

 Is the 50 mg sleep threshold too high?